 25% off covers promotion is only valid from 7/4/18 – midnight of 30/4/18.
 Discount has already been applied to the products when you order, no promo code required.
 Subject to availability.
 Omlet ltd. reserves the right to withdraw the offer at any point.
 Discount is only applied to covers (Eglu Covers, Walk in Run Covers and Extreme Temperature Blankets and Jackets).
 Discount cannot be transferred to delivery or courses.
 Offer is only valid on fully priced items and cannot be used on existing discounts or in conjunction with any other offer.

-This entry was posted in Promotions on April 6th, 2018 by helenkennedy
+This entry was posted in Offers and promotions on April 6th, 2018 by helenkennedy